How to reduce your carbon footprint?

 Fifth and final factor to consider, public spending services such as health, defense or education, are an integral part of calculating our individual carbon footprint.

-What are the benefits of low carbon consumption?
+What are the advantages of low-carbon consumption?

-Produce in a controlled and sustainable manner.
+To produce in a controlled and sustainable manner.

-Travel using low-carbon means of transport.
+Getting around using low-carbon means of transport.

-Eat vegetarian, local, organic and seasonal.
+Eat vegetarian, local, organic and seasonal food.

 Reduce your energy consumption.